For more information contact:

 If a new employee terminates or causes termination with WSU before the first term of their appointment is completed (e.g., 9-month term; 12-month term), the University is entitled to reimbursement for household relocation compensation paid by the University.

-NOTE: Repayment is not required if termination is for reasons of layoff, disability separation, or other good cause as determined by the Associate Vice President and Chief Human Resource Officer.
+Note: Repayment is not required if termination is for reasons of layoff, disability separation, or other good cause as determined by the Vice President and Chief Human Resource Officer.

-To withhold relocation compensation from the final paycheck, the department enters an explanation and the deduction amount on the separation Personnel Action Form.
-The department also routes a memorandum to the Director of Payroll Services, providing an explanation and requesting the deduction.
+To withhold relocation compensation from the final paycheck, the department routes a memorandum to the Director of Payroll Services, providing an explanation and requesting the deduction.
 Route this memorandum at least three weeks prior to the final pay date.